Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Appendix

-Doan et al.~\cite{doan2020februus} propose Februus to defend against patch-like trojaned adversarial examples, which first performs attack detection by identifying the regions that exceed pre-defined threshold in the saliency map, and then performs image restoration on these regions for attack mitigation.
-We use the implementation from the original authors in \cite{acsac-github} using VGGFace2~\cite{cao2018vggface2}.
+\emph{Comparison with {Februus~\cite{doan2020februus}.}} Doan et al.~\cite{doan2020februus} propose Februus to defend against patch-like trojaned adversarial examples, which first performs attack detection by identifying the regions that exceed pre-defined threshold in the saliency map, and then performs image restoration on these regions for attack mitigation.
+We use the original implementation from \cite{acsac-github} on VGGFace2~\cite{cao2018vggface2}.

-Under the VGGFace2 dataset, \sysname achieves a robust accuracy of 37.26\%\footnote{{\sysname has a lower robust accuracy on VGGFace2 than those on the other datasets due to the insufficient performance yielded by the inpainting technique (PICNet~\cite{zheng2019pluralistic}).
+Under the VGGFace2 dataset, \sysname achieves a robust accuracy of 37.26\%\footnote{{\sysname has a lower robust accuracy on VGGFace2 than those on the other datasets due to the insufficient performance yielded by the GAN (PICNet~\cite{zheng2019pluralistic}).
 This is because we need to train the PICNet from scratch on VGGFace2, which is very time-consuming as VGGFace2 is a very large dataset.
 We trained the PICNet on a small subset of the dataset for a week and used it in our evaluation due to time constraint.
 The performance of \sysname can be further improved with more resources to train the PICNet (e.g., increase the size of training set and number of epoches).}}, which is significantly higher than that of 0.2\%\footnote{{To ensure the code was implemented correctly, we verified that the code was able to reproduce the results reported in the original paper for trojan attack.
 We then used the code to evaluate against patch attacks.}} by Februus.
 This is because Februus relies on the pre-defined threshold to identify the regions associated with adversarial patch.
 This method would fail to locate the adversarial patch if the patch's influence to the prediction is lower than the threshold, and our experiment validates this.

 Our results show that although STRIP~\cite{gao2019strip} and Februus~\cite{doan2020februus} are effective defenses against trojan attack, they are {not} able to defend against patch attacks.